Skip to content

 Before starting your online submission, prepare the required documents:

-• research proposal of 2500 words (See below)
+• Research Proposal of 2500 words (See below)

-• International English language certificate (See Above)
+• International English language certificate (See above).

-Note that attachments must be PDF using standard international fonts (max size 1MB).
-Do NOT use macros, special characters, password-protected attachments, electronic signatures.
-The EUI reserves the right to verify the authenticity of the certificates you provide with the competent issuing authorities.
+Note that attachments must be PDF using standard international fonts (max size 1MB), if not otherwise indicated.
+Do NOT use macros, special characters, password-protected attachments, or electronic signatures.

 Research Proposal